Tech is taking maintenance operations by storm.

 Workers on the ground can’t always tell when it’s the right time to do maintenance.

 Machine Learning takes data challenges into account that may otherwise go unnoticed.
-The following three enhancements use Machine Learning, and are accessible from the palm of a maintenance technician's hand:
+The following three enhancements use Machine Learning in maintenance, and are accessible from the palm of a maintenance technician's hand:

 1. Natural language processing